SouravB97/BasicCPU/README.md

 # How to get started:
 1. source bootenv; #Basic environment configuration
-3. cd testbench; ./rerun_command; #Fires the testbench, shows the output and opens the waveform viewer
+3. cd testbench; #TB exists here
+4. ./rerun_command; #Fires the testbench, shows the output and opens the waveform viewer OR
+4. $STEM/scripts/run_asm $STEM/asm_programmes/bootcode.hex

 # How to run a custom programme:
 Simplest way: